antonioferreirasales/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+# Next.js App Router Course - Starter

+Want to see the project live?
+[Click here!](https://nextjs-dashboard-phi-black-22.vercel.app/)

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.